VatsaDev/nanoChatGPT/README.md

     * Add the function to stop at a certain word, to allow for the model to stop, so the human can respond.

-* ### Math
+* ### Math and Logical Reasoning

-    * While mostly out of the scope of this model, the two main options are to detect math and run backend code, or train the model with Chain-of-though math prompting, which is probably more feasible
+    * While mostly out of the scope of this model, the two main options are to detect math and run backend code, or train the model with Chain-of-though math prompting, which is probably more feasible, For logical reasoning, I might try incorporating datasets like `garage-bAInd/Open-Platypus`, etc

 * ### no memory/recall